-In studies of gene expression quantitative trait loci (eQTL), efficient permutation p-value estimation methods become even more important, because in addition to the multiple tests across genetic markers, multiple tests across tens of thousands of gene expression traits need to be considered [Kendzioriski et al., 2006, Kendziorski and Wang, 2006].
+In studies of gene expression quantitative trait loci (eQTL), efficient permutation p-value estimation methods become even more important, because in addition to the multiple tests across genetic markers, multiple tests across tens of thousands of gene expression traits need to be considered [Kendzioriski et al. (2006), Kendziorski and Wang (2006)].
 One solution is a two-step procedure, which concerns the most significant eQTL for each expression trait.
 First, the permutation p-value for the most significant linkage/association of each expression trait is obtained, which takes account of the multiple tests across the genotype profiles.
-Secondly, a permutation p-value threshold is chosen based on a false discovery rate (FDR) [Benjamini and Hochberg, 1995, Efron et al., 2001, Storey, 2003].
+Second, a permutation p-value threshold is chosen based on a false discovery rate (FDR) [Benjamini and Hochberg (1995), Efron et al. (2001), Storey (2003)].
 This latter step takes account of the multiple tests across the expression traits.
 Following this approach, the computational demand increases dramatically, not only because there are a large number of expression traits and genetic markers, but also because stringent permutation p-value threshold, and therefore more permutations must be applied to achieve the desired FDR.
-In order to alleviate the computational burden of permutation tests, many eQTL studies have merged the test statistics from all the permuted gene expression traits to form a common null distribution, which, as suggested by empirical studies, may not be appropriate [Carlborg et al., 2005].
-In this paper, we estimate the permutation p-value for each gene expression trait separately.
+In order to alleviate the computational burden of permutation tests, many eQTL studies have merged the test statistics from all the permuted gene expression traits to form a common null distribution, which, as suggested by empirical studies, may not be appropriate [Carlborg et al. (2005)].
+In this paper we estimate the permutation p-value for each gene expression trait separately.

 In order to avoid the large number of permutations, some computationally efficient alternatives have been proposed.
-Nyholt [Nyholt, 2004] proposed to estimate the effective number of independent genotype profiles (hence the effective number of independent tests) by eigen-value decomposition of the correlation matrix of all the observed genotype profiles.
-Empirical results have shown that, while Nyholt's procedure can provide an approximation of the permutation pvalue, it is not a replacement for permutation testing [Salyakina et al., 2005].
-In this study, we also demonstrate that the effective number of independent tests is related to the significance level.
-In deed, the concept of "effective number of independent tests" may be of limited utility in this context.
+Nyholt (2004) proposed to estimate the effective number of independent genotype profiles (hence the effective number of independent tests) by eigen-value decomposition of the correlation matrix of all the observed genotype profiles.
+Empirical results have shown that, while Nyholt's procedure can provide an approximation of the permutation p-value, it is not a replacement for permutation testing [Salyakina et al. (2005)].
+In this study we also demonstrate that the effective number of independent tests is related to the significance level.

-Some test statistics (e.g., score test statistics) from multiple tests asymptotically follow a multivariate normal distribution, and adjusted p-values can be directly calculated [Conneely and Boehnke, 2007].
-However, currently at most 1000 tests can be handled simultaneously, due to the limitation of multivariate normal integration [GenZ, 2000].
-Lin [Lin, 2005] has proposed to estimate the significance of test statistics by simulating them from the asymptotic distribution under the null hypothesis, while preserving the covariance structure.
+Some test statistics (e.g., score test statistics) from multiple tests asymptotically follow a multivariate normal distribution, and adjusted p-values can be directly calculated [Conneely and Boehnke (2007)].
+However, currently at most 1000 tests can be handled simultaneously, due to the limitation of multivariate normal integration [GenZ (2000)].
+Lin (2005) has proposed to estimate the significance of test statistics by simulating them from the asymptotic distribution under the null hypothesis, while preserving the covariance structure.
 This approach can handle a larger number of simultaneous tests efficiently, but it has not been scaled up to hundreds of thousands of tests, and its stability and appropriateness of asymptotics have not been validated in this context.